coastal erosion

 escarpment

-Escarpment caused by bank erosion on Isle of Palms, SC. © SCDHEC
+Escarpment caused by bank erosion on Isle of Palms, SC. © SCDES

 Escarpment: A steep slope separating an area of land, usually resulting from erosion or faulting.